Tomáš Čvančara: Borussia Mönchengladbach

 On 14 July 2023, Čvančara signed a five-year contract with German side Borussia Mönchengladbach.
-On 22 July 2023, he scored in the first three minutes in his debut, a friendly match against 1.
+On 22 July 2023, he scored in the first three minutes in his debut, a 2–1 friendly win against third-tier side 1.
 FC Saarbrücken.
-In a 5–1 victory against VFB Stuttgart on 29 July, Čvančara scored an excellent hat-trick with a freekick to complete it, leading Borussia Mönchengladbach to win the pre-season tournament.
+In a 5–1 friendly tournament victory against VFB Stuttgart on 29 July, Čvančara scored a hat-trick including a goal from a direct free kick.

-On 11 August 2023, Čvančara scored his first two goals and provided an assist on his official debut for the club in the first round of the 2023-24 DFB-Pokal against TuS Bersenbrück.
-On 19 August, he scored his first two Bundesliga goals in a 4-4 draw with FC Augsburg, including a last-minute penalty he scored to equalize.
+On 11 August 2023, Čvančara scored his first two competitive goals and provided an assist on his official debut for the club in the first round of the 2023-24 DFB-Pokal against TuS Bersenbrück.
+On 19 August, he scored his first two Bundesliga goals in a 4–4 draw with FC Augsburg, including a last-minute penalty which secured a draw.

 Antalyaspor (loan)

 On 26 July 2025, Čvančara joined Turkish Süper Lig club Antalyaspor on a one-year loan deal.